rtis-training/rtis-training.github.io/r4ssp.md

 ### Sign-up

-Please register by emailing rtis.training@otago.ac.nz <!--[using this form](https://forms.gle/B7y2vguKr1kmUHYQA) to receive details.
+Please register by emailing rtis.training@otago.ac.nz [using this form](https://forms.gle/B7y2vguKr1kmUHYQA) to receive details.
  We'll send you reminders each week for the upcoming session.

 <!-- Sign up has closed for semester 1. -->